exercism/x86-64-assembly/exercises/concept/lasagna/.docs/hints.md

 ## 1. Define the expected oven time in minutes

+- You need to make the functions [visible to other files][global].
+- The [NASM documentation][interfacing] describes how function arguments are passed and return values are retrieved.
 - There is an [instruction][mov] to store a value in a register.
 - You may define assembler-time constants using `equ`.

 ## 2. Calculate the remaining oven time in minutes

+- You need to make the functions [visible to other files][global].
+- The [NASM documentation][interfacing] describes how function arguments are passed and return values are retrieved.
 - You can [call][call] one of the other functions you've defined previously.
 - There is an [instruction][sub] for subtracting values.

 ## 3. Calculate the preparation time in minutes

+- You need to make the functions [visible to other files][global].
+- The [NASM documentation][interfacing] describes how function arguments are passed and return values are retrieved.
 - There is an [instruction][imul] for multiplying values.

 ## 4. Calculate the elapsed time in minutes

+- You need to make the functions [visible to other files][global].
+- The [NASM documentation][interfacing] describes how function arguments are passed and return values are retrieved.
 - You can [call][call] one of the other functions you've defined previously.
 - There is an [instruction][add] for adding values.